 Hi!
 I'm Holly Hicks, the founder of Fluid Movement and Wellbeing and the Restore+Rebalance Stretch Program.
 For the past 20 years, I've treated thousands of people in clinical practice as an elite sports and remedial massage therapist, and taught hundreds of in-person stretch classes and workshops as a stretch therapy coach.

 Classes, courses and private individual or group programs available, in person and online.
-Join me on Facebook, sign up for my free weekly newsletter (and even more videos!) and subscribe to Fluid Movement and Wellbeing's YouTube channel.
+Join me on Facebook, sign up for my free newsletter (and even more videos!) and subscribe to Fluid Movement and Wellbeing's YouTube channel.
 You can also get in touch with me directly at firstname.lastname@example.org